List of Space Rangers characters: Captain John Boon

-Doc Kreuger
+Doc Kreugar

 Slingship #377's flight engineer.
 Doc has been injured in the line of duty so many times that more of his body is mechanical now than organic.
 He would have been discharged from the Rangers ages ago except that he has bribed officials in order to remain.
 He's rude, smokes cigars, is usually unshaven, and likes to listen to loud Motown music.
 As a child, Doc grew up in space with his father going from one deep-space freighter assignment to another.

-Jojo Thorsen
+Jojo Thorson

 Slingship #377's pilot.
 Jojo is a tall, blond, Amazonian-like woman.
 She comes from the colony of New Venus.
 She is a loose cannon, but she is also very loyal to her team and the best pilot in the Rangers Corps.
 She often drinks too much black coffee before a mission and at times it reflects in her piloting.
 She has a particular distaste for Banshees and has a temper that has gotten her in trouble on more than one occasion.